fyne-io/developer.fyne.io/tutorial/extending-widgets.md

 ```

 The result is that a window will appear with a gray-coloured entry box instead
-of whatever colour is the usual for the currently chosen theme.
+of whatever colour is the usual for the theme.